Skip to content

 Quickstart

-Canonical model IDs now use short names (for example remoteclip, prithvi).
-Legacy IDs such as remoteclip_s2rgb still work as aliases.
+Canonical model IDs use short names such as tessera, remoteclip, and prithvi.
+Legacy aliases such as remoteclip_s2rgb still work, but new code should use the short names.

 cd rs-embed